wildabeast/appmaker/readme.md

 of project idea and want faster and better ways to make them real.
 That's 5% of the creatives.

-The things creatives want to make are:
+The projects creatives want to make are:
 - Clickable websites 20%
 - Single page sites 20%
 - Mobile apps 20%